This Day In Literary History

 In 2002, frustrated by his injuries, which made sitting for long periods of time uncomfortable, King announced that he was retiring from writing.
 His retirement would prove to be short-lived, as he continued to recover.

 Though he no longer writes at the same pace that made him so prolific in the past, he still produces great novels - and a few not so great ones.
-In 2009, he published Under The Dome, a 1,088 page horror epic - his longest novel since the 1,142 page classic It was published in 1986.
+In 2009, he published Under The Dome, a 1,088 page horror epic - his longest novel since It.

 Under The Dome, an antifascist allegory, was about a New England town that finds itself trapped inside a force-field like invisible dome, which brings out the best and the worst in the townspeople.
 Despite its mostly negative reviews, the novel was adapted as a TV series.